| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 If a string was passed as the rexp-or-string argument, allocates a

-object and compiles rexp-or-string into regular
+new regexp object and compiles rexp-or-string into regular

-, passing the optional flags
+expression object with regcomp, passing the optional flags

 arguments along.
 Signals an error if something went wrong during the